1l2p/1l2p.github.com/_posts/2015-05-01-Mozilla-Institute-of-Technology.md

 Here is one piece of the answer:

-Within the broader Academy framework, Mozilla could launch a Mozilla Developer Institute that focuses on high-end training for the developers and engineers who will build the open technology infrastructure of the future.
+Within the broader Academy framework, Mozilla could launch a Mozilla Developer Institute that provides high-end training for technologists, who will create the open technology infrastructure of the future.

 Such an institute would serve an important need.
-It’s an idea that Mozilla would be well positioned to pursue.
+It's an idea that Mozilla would be well positioned to pursue.
 And it’s something the MIT Media Lab (where I work) might be able to help with.

 **Mozilla Institute of Technology**